Minhaz00/Flask-mysql-latency/README.md

-# Flask MySQL Query Latency Measurement
+# Flask MySQL Query Latency Measurement Using Prometheus and Grafana

-This guide will help you set up a Flask application to measure the latency of a MySQL query.
+This document will help us set up a Flask application to measure the latency of a MySQL query.

 ## Prerequisites

-- Python installed on your system.
+- Python and pip installed on your system.
-- MySQL database installed and running.
 - Flask and MySQL connector libraries installed.
+- MySQL server installed and running.
+- Prometheus and Grafana installed and running.

 ## Start MySQL container in Docker